ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 * `adminUsername`: This is the account for connecting to your Steem host.
 * `adminPassword`: This is your password for the host.
 Azure requires passwords to have One upper case, one lower case, a special character, and a number.
 * `dnsLabelPrefix`: This is used as both the VM name and DNS name of your public IP address.
 Please ensure an unique name.
 * `desiredName`: This is the name you intend to mine on the Steem blockchain.
-It must not yet exist on the Steem blockchain.
-Verify your desired name is available [here](https://steem.io/checkname).
+[Verify your desired name is available](https://steemd.com/api/account/exists?name=myname).
-* `installMethod`: This tells Azure how to install the software bits.
-The default is using the community provided PPA.
-You may choose to install from source, but be advised this method takes substantially longer to complete.
-* `vmSize`: This is the size of the VM to use.
-Recommendations: Use the A series for PPA installs, and D series for installations from source.
-Notice: Once the blockchain is synced, resize your VM to A1, as the Steem witness_node requires a small resource footprint.
+* `vmSize`: This is the size of the VM to use.Recommendation: Mining a name is CPU intensive.
+Selecting a multi core instance will probabilistically reduce the time to successfully mine your desired name.

 # Getting Started Tutorial